UEFA reassessment of Spain's handball doesn't help Germany – DW – 09/25/2024

 Among refereeing experts, opinion was divided.
 Some called it a bad decision, others said there was room for interpretation.
 At a media briefing prior to the tournament, Roberto Rosetti, UEFA's head referee, had shown video footage of a similar incident from a Champions League match between RB Leipzig and Manchester City.

 "This is never a penalty.
-(The) arm is close to the body, the player is trying to avoid the contact (with the ball)," he explained.
+[The] arm is close to the body, the player is trying to avoid the contact [with the ball]," he said.

 What does the rule book say?